How Leaders Leverage Intuition to Navigate Complexity

 Your intuition is a valuable signal, but it won’t always be right.
 We don’t develop this muscle overnight.
 Dwayne calls out the importance of practicing using intuition and interpreting its signals.
 “Be comfortable with the fact you're going to make mistakes,” he says.
 “Be comfortable learning from them and adapting.”

 In the IDEO U course he teaches, Leading Complex Projects, you’ll learn about seven strategies for surfacing intuition.
-On the podcast, Dwyane dives deeper on two of his favorites: push the pace and relax your mind.
+On the podcast, Dwayne dives deeper on two of his favorites: push the pace and relax your mind.

 7 Strategies for Surfacing Intuition